-Do you want to travel a month in Peru?
-In this article, I’ll share the perfect itinerary, including the Andes mountains, the desert, colorful cities, and a lot of ancient Inca ruins.
+Do you want to travel for a month in Peru?
+This is the perfect itinerary, including great hiking trails, colorful cities, and a lot of ancient Inca ruins.

 Day 1-3: Lima